 Surgery in which a drainage tube is implanted:

 This type of surgery is performed in cases in which it is likely that the regular type of glaucoma surgery (called trabeculectomy) will not succeed, such as in an eye that has already undergone numerous surgeries in the past or in those sub-types of glaucoma that are particularly difficult to treat.
 In this surgery, a small tube is introduced into the eye via a tiny cut.
 This tube drains the extraneous aqueous humor into a reservoir that is continuous with the tube, and is implanted under the surface of the eye.
-The risks and recovery following this surgery are relatively similar to those found in trabeculectomy surgery.
+The risks and recovery following this surgery are relatively similar to the risk of trabeculectomy surgery.